nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 8. Filtering openings by status: `status`

-Want to find out which companies are at a specific stage of application?
-Use `status` to quickly scan through Ultron to find the status you desire.
+Want to find out which openings are at a specific stage of the application progress?
+Ultron allows you to filter the full list of openings to only display the exact status you want to see.

 Format: `status KEYWORD`